jmacarthur/git-audit/README.md

 You can run this on its own git repository with `./check .`.
 This will report many problems!
 This tool does not consider its own repository trustworthy, but it gives us some information we could use to try and improve it.

+# Example output

+    Analysis complete.
+    Issues found in git repository:
+      Feature branch merged by one of its contributors (1 count) e717c8c7de6974a810d69a29b50cfdf68edbb28f
+      Repository has no ROLES file (1 count)
+      Non-merge commit on trunk (247 counts, not listed)

 # Future improvements:

 * Checking for more development practices